 clove essential oil (safe to ingest) in drops (10-15)

-Whisk all the dry powders together in a glass bowl until well mixed.
+Mix all the dry powders very well together.
 This stop clumping.

 Add the oils little by little.
 Blend and smash all it against the bowl till it becomes smooth.

-To Use: Dip a dry toothbrush into the jar or dispense a pea-sized amount from a tube.
+To Use: If you want, put your dry brush in the jar or pick up a tiny amount from the tube.
 Brush carefully for two minutes each day.

-To Store: Keep it in a closed container in a cool, dry place.
+To Store: Always store the product in a closed container placed in a cool, dry area.
 When well stored, it will last to 3 months.
 The oil can come to the surface a little; stir it briefly before use.

-👉 Call to Action: Use oral care as a ritual.
-Take every day for 4-6 weeks to begin getting less sensitive and smooth teeth.
+👉 Use this remineralizing toothpaste recipe as a daily ritual.
+Apply it consistently for 4-6 weeks to start experiencing less sensitivity and smoother teeth.

-Safety Guide: Who Should Avoid This & Why
+Safety Guide: People That Should Not Use This Product & Why

 Not for Young Children: This recipe is not recommended for children under 6 due to the potency of essential oils and risk of ingestion.